programminghistorian/jekyll/en/lessons/introduction-map-warper.md

 ## Create an Account
 Using your favorite browser, navigate to [https://mapwarper.net](https://mapwarper.net) and click on the "Create Account" tab in the upper right hand corner of the window.
 You can choose to log in using your Facebook, OpenstreetMap or GitHub account to facilitate the registration process.

-{% include figure.html filename="account.gif" alt="Animated gif demonstrating the clicks required to create an account from Map Warper's homepage" caption="Figure 2.
+{% include figure.html filename="en-tr-introduction-map-warper-02.gif" alt="Animated gif demonstrating the clicks required to create an account from Map Warper's homepage" caption="Figure 2.
 Create Account." %}

 ## Upload Map
 On the Home page, click the green button labeled "Upload Map" to import your scanned map to Map Warper directly from your local file or linked from an online repository via a corresponding URL.
 During this step you can also start adding metadata to the material you will georeference.